Level/levelup/README.md

 *(this second option requires you to use LevelUP by calling `var levelup = require('level')`)*

-All operations are asynchronous although they don't necessarily require a callback if you don't need to know when the operation was performed.
+All operations are asynchronous.
+If you do not provide a callback, [a Promise is returned](#promise-support).

 ```js
 var levelup = require('levelup')